What do you desire?

 If you’re not growing in righteousness, it is because you are more concerned with preserving self.
 We must understand that there is no following Jesus (hungering and thirsting for righteousness) without denying self.

 Jesus makes “hungering for righteousness” seem the easy choice.
 In fact, Jesus knows as a human being we must battle for righteousness.
 This is why He said hunger and thirst.
 We find our focus in the words of Jesus.
-Hunger and thirst for righteous and you will be filled.
-He also so makes some similar statements: “the pure in heart shall see God” and “unless you eat of my flesh and drink of my blood, you can have no part in Me.”
+Hunger and thirst for righteousness and you will be filled.
+He also so makes some similar statements: “The pure in heart shall see God” and “Unless you eat of my flesh and drink of my blood, you can have no part in Me.”

 Our Battle with Self